EliasAL2/EliasAL2.github.io/_pages/about.md

 this topic.
 We will first explain important fields such as Image Segmentation, Reasoning Segmentation and Multi-Modal Large Language Models so everyone can understand this post even with little to no prior knowledge.
-After that we introduce you to this special model and its pipeline followed by an experiment, some pros and cons and the conclusion.
+Then there are two related works and after that we introduce you to this special model and its pipeline followed by an experiment, some pros and cons and lastly the conclusion.
 We hope this blog post is valuable for fellow students and all other interested parties.